encircled/Joiner/README.md

 Joiner can be used either as a replacement for, or in conjunction with, QueryDSL.
 It leverages the QueryDSL for entity metamodel generation.
 See more about QueryDSL installation at [QueryDSL](http://www.querydsl.com/static/querydsl/latest/reference/html/ch02.html#jpa_integration).

-Joiner offers Java, Kotlin and reactive API, which are described below

 Joiner provides the following additional features:

 * A simple way to add complex joins to queries